ralsei38/wifi_cracker/README.md

 **EAP only concerns WPA/WPA2-Enterprise which is more sophisticated != WPA/WPA2-PSK !!!**

 rip, back to the start
+this may be of interest: https://cisco.goffinet.org/ccna/wlan/protocoles-securite-sans-fil-wpa-wpa2-wpa3:
+- table states that: WPA2 personnal + PSK  => TKIP security, itself using RC4 algorithm and rotates key regularly.
+- section 8.
+Four-Way Handshake

+seems a bit too much of a headache to work on an authentication using scapy for now... authentication itself seems harder than getting into an AP by attacking it...

+lets focus on deauth and dictionnary / bruteforce attack for now.
+If I'm still motivated after this, i'll work on the 4 way handshake =)
 ---

 using the `haslayer()` `getlayer()` we can check for the challenge text existence
 ```python

 #############